nvanheuverzwijn/monolog-logdna/README.md

 ## Using with Monolog Processors

 Monolog Processors may add some extra data to the log records.
-This data will appear in logdna log metadata as property `monolog.extra` unless it is empty.
+This data will appear in logdna log metadata as property `monolog_extra` unless it is empty.
 If such a property already exists in the log record's `context`, it will be overwritten.

 ## License